wevm/wagmi/docs/react/typescript.md

 ```
 :::

-## Register Config
+## Config Types

 By default React Context does not work well with type inference.
+To support strong type-safety across the React Context boundary, there are two options available:

+- Declaration merging to "register" your `config` globally with TypeScript.
+- `config` property to pass your `config` directly to hooks.

+### Declaration Merging

-To support strong type-safety across React Context, Wagmi uses [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html) to "register" your `config`.
-This global `Register` type enables Wagmi to infer types in places that wouldn't normally have access to type info via React Context alone.
+[Declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html) allows you to "register" your `config` globally with TypeScript.
+The `Register` type enables Wagmi to infer types in places that wouldn't normally have access to type info via React Context alone.

 To set this up, add the following declaration to your project.
 Below, we co-locate the declaration merging and the `config` set up.